-Rising 3rd Graders: Summer Reading List
+Rising 6th Graders: Summer Reading List

 Please have your child read widely and often both with you and independently!
-Please choose a minimum of two fiction books from the following list so your incoming third grader will be prepared for the class activities in August.
-The non-fiction books are optional and only the beginning of what you can read with your child to explore the wide-world and build background knowledge.
+Please read a minimum of two fiction books from the following list so your incoming 6th grader will be prepared for the class activities in August.
+The non-fiction books are optional and only the beginning of what you can read.